‘It’s In The Details’

-In terms of rarity, W513 strip cards are tougher than the W512 cards.
+In terms of rarity, the subsequent W513 strip cards are tougher than these W512 cards.
 That almost certainly stems from the fact that the W512 set was produced over three years (1925-27) while W513 was available for only one year.

 The rarity also makes completing W513 a little tougher.
 The W512 set may seem the more difficult of the two to complete with Ty Cobb and Babe Ruth a part of it.
 From a financial standpoint, that is perhaps true.
 But the W513 set includes 2 1/2 times as many baseball players as W512 and they are not always easy to find.